postalsys/emailengine/README.md

 }
 ```

+## API usage examples

+> See the entire API Reference [here](https://imapapi.com/api.html)

-#### 2. Register an email account with IMAP API
+### Register an email account with IMAP API

-You need IMAP and SMTP settings and also provide some kind of an identification string value for this account.
-You can use the same IDs as your main system or generate some unique ones.
-This value is later needed to identify this account and to perform operations on it.
+When registering a new account you have to provide an unique account ID for it.
+This could be any text identifer, even an email address.

 > **NB!** Trying to create a new account with the same ID updates the existing account.